RoundLab/LabDocumentation/README.md

 ## Mounting CHPC drives in Mac OS
 - Note that mounting locations can change, so these paths may need to be updated in the future.
-- See CHPC guide for additional details: [https://www.chpc.utah.edu/documentation/data_services.php#Direct_mounts](https://www.chpc.utah.edu/documentation/data_services.php#Direct_mounts), including method for mounting on Windows
+- See CHPC guide for additional details: [https://www.chpc.utah.edu/documentation/data_services.php#Direct_mounts](https://www.chpc.utah.edu/documentation/data_services.php#Direct_mounts), including method for mounting on Windows.

 ### Your Home directory
 1. Log in to a terminal session on CHPC.